Preparing an Estate Accounting for a NYC Estate

 An informal accounting is an accounting that can be prepared in however manner the executor wishes to do so.
-The executor will generally prepare the informal accounting, send it to the beneficiaries for their signature, and send receipts and releases to the beneficiaries for their signatures.
+The executor will generally prepare an estate accounting informally (typically even on an excel spreadsheet), send it to the beneficiaries for their signature, and send receipts and releases to the beneficiaries for their signatures.
 The beneficiaries must review the accounting and the receipts and releases, and if they approve, they must sign both the accounting and receipts and releases.

 A properly written receipt and release will provide details about how the remaining estate assets will be distributed and will discharge the executor from any further liability in connection with the estate.
 While the executor does not need to file the accounting with the court, it is important to prepare the accounting and obtain the beneficiaries’ signatures as a safeguard against litigation in connection with the executor’s administration of the estate.